alexanderchuranov/Metaresc/README.md

 ```

 For happy users of clang15+ library provides one more option to
 discover type descriptors.
-Use macro `MR_ADD_TYPE` for structs and
+Use macro `MR_ADD_TYPES` for structs and
 unions.
-This macro will automatically discover fields of most basic
+This macro variable number of type names.
+It will
+automatically discover fields of most basic types, inline structures
-types, inline structures and unions, bitfields, arrays and pointers of
+and unions, bitfields, arrays and pointers of known types.
+Fields of
-known types.
-Fields of the following types are not supported: inline
+the following types are not supported: inline strings, enums, function
-strings, enums, function pointers.
+pointers.
 Example above will look as follows:

 ```c
 #include <metaresc.h>